 Hike to Religious Shrines and Hidden Waterfalls

-Karpenisi is a hiker’s paradise.
-Pick up a local map at your hotel and you will see dozens of walking trails interweaved through the area.
-The trails are well-marked with way-point signs, however, some of the routes are very steep or they lead through wet, sludgy woodland so be sure to dress appropriately and wear your walking boots.
+The trails are well-marked with way-point signs.
+However, some of the routes are very steep or they lead through wet, sludgy woodland so be sure to dress appropriately and wear your walking boots!

-For hidden waterfalls and spectacular natural scenery, head to the valley of Pantavrechi (translation: “always rains”).
-The name was awarded to the area on account of the numerous gentile waterfalls whose water flow is similar to falling rain.
+Head to the valley of Pantavrechi (translation: “always rains”).
+This region boasts hidden waterfalls and spectacular natural scenery.
+The name “Pantavrechi” was awarded to the area on account of the numerous gentile waterfalls whose water flow is similar to falling rain.

 Ride the River Rapids at Dipotamo

 Dipotamo in Greek translates to meaning “two rivers”.
-Indeed, this location in Karpenisi marks the point at which two rivers meet (the Krikellopotamos river and the Karpenisiotis river merge to create the Trikerioti river).
+Indeed, this location in Karpenisi marks the point at which two rivers meet.

 Try Your Hand at Skiing